-Have a look around your surrounding and think for a moment.
-You will realize that most of things that you see are made up of plastic: chairs, tables, toys, cups, synthetic clothing material and the list goes on.
+This topic educates on polymers and the classification of polymers.
+Have a look around your surroundings and think for a moment.
+You will realize that most of the things that you see are made up of plastic: chairs, tables, toys, cups, synthetic clothing material and the list goes on.
 We are talking about plastics because it is an essential element for human survival and plastics are made up of polymers.
 Classification of polymers is necessary as its demand and use are ever increasing.

-Let’s move on to classification of polymers.
+Let’s move on to the classification of polymers.
 Polymers cannot be classified under one category because of its several usages and different behaviors and structures.
-We can therefore classify it on the basis of the following considerations:
+We can, therefore, classify it on the basis of the following considerations:

 Classification of polymers based on origin